zgormez/Deetect/README.md

 --------------------
 ## publications
-* This study is a part of PHD.
+* This study contains parts of a PHD-project.
 * This study was presented at the GCB 2021, Germany.
 You can find the submitted abstract [here](https://github.com/zgormez/Deetect/blob/main/papers/GCB_2021_G%C3%B6rmez_Hoeren_Richter_Krause_Troidl.pdf).